M4V: Multimodal Mamba for Efficient Text-to-Video Generation: Experiments

 \subsection{Efficiency Analysis and Comparison}

 The integration of Mamba significantly reduces computational overhead in video generation compared to recent models that heavily rely on 3D full-attention structures.
 For a video with $T$ frames and $M$ spatial tokens, the complexity of full-sequence attention, as used in DiT, is $\mathcal{O}((TM)^2)$.
 In contrast, the SSM requires only $\mathcal{O}(TM)$, and the temporal attention adds $\mathcal{O}(T^2)$.

 Given that $T \ll M$, the MM-DiM block achieves a substantial improvement in training efficiency with an overall complexity of $\mathcal{O}(TM + T^2)$.
-While other methods incur high computational costs, our framework delivers superior video generation quality with significantly lower resource demands.
 We provide quantitative analysis in terms of TFLOPs and shown in Table~\ref{tab:two-level-columns}.
 Notably, for generating a 241-frame video, our model reduces the computational cost of the mixer layers by 45\% (from 55.44 to 29.52 TFLOPs).

-Since different models are trained with varying video resolutions and frame counts, a strictly fair efficiency comparison is not possible.
-For reference, CogVideoX-5B~\cite{yang2024cogvideox} takes approximately 179 seconds to generate a low-resolution, short video (720$\times$480$\times$49).
-HunyuanVideo~\cite{kong2024hunyuanvideo} requires over 30 minutes to generate a 720$\times$1280$\times$129 video.
-PyramidFlow~\cite{jin2024pyramidal} requires 296 seconds to generate a 768$\times$1280$\times$121 video, and 812 seconds for 241 frames at the same resolution.
-In contrast, our M4V generates a 768$\times$1280$\times$121 video in 226 seconds, and 241 frames in just 613 seconds.
+\textbf{Efficiency Comparison.} In~\cref{tab:eff_comp}, our M4V achieves substantially faster generation at high resolutions and long video sequences.
+Noted that different models are trained with varying video resolutions and frame counts, making a strictly fair efficiency comparison across all methods infeasible.